theokont/YouTubeToSpotify/README.md

 # YouTubeToSpotify

-A command line application that allows the user to replicate the contents of a Youtube playlist to another playlist (new or existing) in his Spotify account.
+A command line application that allows the user to replicate the contents of a Youtube playlist to another playlist (new or existing) in their Spotify account.

 ---